“Fun, Love & Money!”

 Exclusive melandkim.com Edit

-Mel & Kim perform their upcoming third single release - 'F.L.M.' - on the second night of The Monteux Pop & Rock Festival, 2nd May 1987
+Mel & Kim perform their upcoming third single release - F.L.M. - on the second night of The Monteux Pop & Rock Festival, 15th May 1987

-The sisters flew out to on June 13th 1987 but worryingly Mel's back pain quickly worsened and the 10-day visit had to be extended to three and a half weeks before Mel could be flown home.
-The girls arrived back at London's Heathrow airport, with Mel being pushed by Kim in a wheelchair although, reassuringly, both girls were full of smiles and Mel laughed and joked with the press who had rushed to photograph their ominous return.
-With both the 'F.L.M.' album and single racing up the charts across the globe and an imminent world tour booked, which would see Mel & Kim tour Japan, Australia and New Zealand, before starting recording some new music in the US, international success was theirs and the girls' dreams were seemingly coming true.
+The sisters flew out on June 13th 1987, but alarmingly, Mel's back pain quickly worsened, and their 10-day visit had to be extended to three and a half weeks before Mel could be flown home.
+The girls arrived back at London's Heathrow airport, with Mel being pushed by Kim in a wheelchair, although reassuringly, both were full of smiles, and Mel laughed and joked with the press who had rushed to photograph their ominous return.
+With both the F.L.M. album and single racing up the global music charts and an imminent world tour booked which would take in Japan, Australia and New Zealand, before flying on to the US, to begin writing and recording tracks for a new album, international success was theirs, and the girls' dreams were seemingly coming true.
 Despite Mel having seriously injured her back, to the outside world this was still a time of joy and celebration.
-However, behind the public smiles, the world tour was cancelled and the very personal realisation that, despite being only 20 years old, Mel was about to embark on her second battle with cancer was dawning.
+However, behind the public smiles, the world tour was cancelled as Mel was given the news that, despite being only 20 years old, she was about to embark on her second battle with cancer.

-On March 27th 1988 a tabloid publication ran the front-page story titled ‘Mel’s First Steps’ accompanied by an unrecognisable yet incredibly courageous photograph of Mel.
-The story was accompanied by a two-page spread boasting more photographs which had been sold to the paper by Kim’s ex-partner.
-When asked about this later, Kim recalled “I was so angry but Mel was so great about it.
+On March 27th 1988, a tabloid publication ran the front-page story titled ‘Mel’s First Steps’, accompanied by an unrecognisable, yet incredibly courageous, photograph of Mel.
+The story was accompanied by a two-page spread, boasting more photographs which had been sold to the paper by Kim’s ex-partner.
+When asked about this later, Kim recalled “I was so angry, but Mel was so great about it.
 She said nonchalantly, “Oh well…”.
-It was just some low life trying to make some money.
+It was just some low-life trying to make some money.
 I don’t want to talk about him too much as he probably thinks he is famous.
-It was bad for Melanie to be seen that way but it was something that we coped with!”
-Mel referred to the photographs at a later press conference saying “If people want a cheap thrill out of me looking ill that’s up to them!”
-The photographs had been taken in Kim’s house as part of a family celebration to welcome Mel home for Christmas in 1987 and the accompanying story of Mel’s ‘torment’ was tasteless and thoughtless, displaying no regard for the feelings of a brave and frightened 21 year old girl and her loved ones but the photographs are inspirational and show the strength of spirit and determination Mel possessed.
+It was bad for Melanie to be seen that way, but it was something that we coped with!”
+Mel referred to the photographs, at a later press conference, saying, "If people want a cheap thrill out of me looking ill, that’s up to them!”
+The photographs had been taken in Kim’s house as part of a family celebration to welcome Mel home from hospital for Christmas, in 1987, and the accompanying story of Mel’s ‘torment’ was tasteless and thoughtless, displaying no regard for the feelings of a brave and frightened 21 year old girl and her loved ones...
+But the photographs are inspirational and show the strength of spirit and determination Mel possessed.
 Unbelievably, despite the trials she is going through, Mel is pictured in the photographs laughing!
-After the initial shock of the story breaking, the girls admitted that it was also a relief that the truth was out there.
+After the initial shock of the story breaking, the girls admitted that it was also a relief that the truth was now finally out there.
 Mel was feeling stronger and the effort of hiding herself had been taking a heavy toll on her and her family.
-Kim later recalled “It became really hard keeping it a secret and hiding her from people, when the news broke it was a big relief.”
+Kim later recalled, “It became really hard keeping it a secret and hiding her from people, when the news broke, it was a big relief.”

-On March 24th 1988, three days before the publication of the photographs, Mel & Kim made the difficult decision to hold a press conference in London's Russel Hotel to finally face the world and take the wind out of the impending Tabloid story and photographs which were set for print that weekend.
-The sisters may have sang the line “We ain’t ever gonna be respectable” but the sight of the incredibly brave young girl leaning on her equally brave big sister and hobbling slowly with the aid of sticks into the conference room earned the respect of the gathered press instantly - you could have heard a pin drop.
-Those present did not know what to expect given that the ‘outing’ of Mel’s illness had not been of her own doing and she and her family obviously had been coping with a huge amount of pressure and pain over the last year.
-However, any nerves and discomfort in the room soon vanished when Mel sat in front of her microphone and laughed loudly before announcing, “Yes, I’m wearing a wig!
+On March 24th 1988, three days before the publication of the photographs, Mel & Kim made the difficult decision to hold a press conference, in London's Russel Hotel, to finally face the world and take the wind out of the impending Tabloid story and photographs, which were set for print that weekend.
+The duo may have sang the line “We ain’t ever gonna be respectable”, but the sight of the incredibly brave young girl leaning on her equally brave big sister, and hobbling slowly, with the aid of sticks, into the conference room, earned the respect of the gathered press instantly - and you could have heard a pin drop.
+Those present did not know what to expect, given that the ‘outing’ of Mel’s illness had not been of her own doing, and she and her family obviously had been coping with a huge amount of pressure and pain over the last year.
+However, any nerves and discomfort in the room soon vanished when Mel sat in front of her microphone and laughed loudly, before announcing, "Yeah, I’m wearing a wig!
 I’m as bald as a coot!
 Don’t anyone in here open the window, otherwise a wind will blow through and me wig will come off!”
-She then dissolved into more giggles before adding, “I was having to take steroids so my weight went up to 11 stone, only a couple of weeks ago I looked like a cabbage patch doll, ha ha!”
+She then dissolved into more giggles, before adding, “I was having to take steroids, so my weight went up to 11 stone.
+Only a couple of weeks ago I looked like a cabbage patch doll!”
 It wasn’t only Mel’s humour that was clear to see, her strength of spirit was also shining out!
-"I will make a full recovery, I have never thought that I am going to die, I am not going to let that happen!”
-When asked how she had felt about the private photographs of her in recovery being sold to the press Mel said “What it has done is made me show myself in public much earlier than I wanted to, I don’t feel any pain at all now but, believe me, if I’d have come out in public a few months ago my face would have been screwed up because of the pain!”
-When asked about keeping her humour Mel laughed loudly and said "Me and Kim have had a sense of humour throughout the treatment.
+"I WILL make a full recovery, I have never thought that I am going to die.
+I am not going to let that happen!”
+When asked how she had felt about the private photographs of her, in recovery, being sold to the press, Mel said, “What it has done is made me show myself in public much earlier than I wanted to.
+I don’t feel any pain at all now, but believe me, if I’d have come out in public a few months ago, my face would have been screwed up because of the pain!”
+When asked about maintaining her humour throughout such a grave experience, Mel laughed loudly and said, "Me and Kim have had a sense of humour throughout the treatment.
 We've had to laugh at a lot of things.
 I feel I could handle anything now.
-You've got to keep looking up, don't look on the down side."
+You've got to keep looking up.
+Don't look on the downside."

-Another TV appearance followed in August 1988, this time for the British early morning show TV AM to promote the need for teenage cancer wards in British hospitals.
-Mel had lost much of the medication-induced bloating and her hair was growing back.
-Kim had chopped off her hair and sported a matching short haircut to her sister's and both sounded animated and positive.
-Mel’s fighting spirit was clearly still in evidence.
-Referring to a comeback, Kim said “The fact that Mel is back is enough for me, whether we have the career again, it’s just not important”.
-Mel quickly interrupted her sister saying, “Well we WILL have the career again, were just lyin’ low, ha ha!”
-Kim added, “She’s the leader on that!” to which Mel, half in fun and half in pure defiance raised a fist into the air and did what she always did – she laughed!
+Another TV appearance followed in August 1988, this time for the British early morning show TV AM, to promote the need for teenage cancer wards in British hospitals.
+In the interview, Mel's recovery was apparent.
+She had lost much of the medication-induced bloating she had experienced, and her hair was now growing back.
+With Kim protectively by her side, and sporting a short hair cut to match her sister's, both girls sounded animated and positive, and Mel’s fighting spirit was clearly still in evidence.
+Referring to a comeback, Kim said, “The fact that Mel is back is enough for me.
+Whether we have the career again, it’s just not important”.
+Mel quickly interrupted her sister, saying, “Well we WILL have the career again, were just lyin’ low, ha ha!”
+Kim added, “She’s the leader on that!” to which Mel, half in fun and half in pure defiance, raised a fist into the air and did what she always did – she laughed!

-Sisters, Mel & Kim had a dream!
-A dream to make their lives better, to sing and dance, to have fun, find love and make enough money to provide security...
+Sisters Mel & Kim Appleby had a dream!
+A dream to make their lives better.
+To sing and dance.
+Have fun, find love and make enough money to provide security...

-More years have now gone by since Mel’s passing than the 23 years that she was alive, yet her spirit continues to live on through the sisters' music.
-Of course, everyone remembers Mel & Kim but, perhaps, it is a memory shared by Kim that is the most poignant.
+More years have now gone by since Mel’s passing than the 23 years that she was alive, yet her spirit continues to live on through the sisters' music and the love and affection that remains for them both.
+Mel & Kim will long be remembered but, perhaps, it is a memory shared by Kim that is the most poignant.
 When asked what her lasting memory of her sister was, Kim answered, “Her bubbliness really.
 She really loved life.
 She laughed a lot and was a bit of a scatterbrain.
 She was just a very warm person.
 I always think of the good times.
 Now and again the negative stuff creeps in but mostly I have this image of Mel... laughing!”